Alexandrov geometry: foundations: Reshetnyak majorization

 \begin{thm}{Majorization theorem} Any closed curve $\alpha$ with length smaller than $2\cdot \varpi\kappa$ in a $\varpi\kappa$-geodesic $\CAT\kappa$ space is majorized by a convex region in $\Lob2\kappa$. \end{thm}

-This theorem is proved by Yurii Reshetnyak in \cite{reshetnyak:major}; our proof uses a trick which we learned from the lectures of Werner Ballmann \cite{ballmann:lectures}.
-An other proof can be build on Kirszbraun's theorem (\ref{thm:kirsz+}), but it works only for complete spaces.
+This theorem was proved by Yuriy Reshetnyak \cite{reshetnyak:major}; our proof uses a trick that we learned from the lectures of Werner Ballmann \cite{ballmann:lectures}.
+Another proof can be built on Kirszbraun's theorem (\ref{thm:kirsz+}), but it works only for complete spaces.